Edamame, Shrimp, and Snow Pea Pasta Salad with Wasabi-Soy Vinaigrette

 - In a 2 quart pot, boil water.
 Add edamame beans, cooks for 3 minutes, add snow peas, cook 1 minute more.
 Drain and run under cold water to stop cooking.

-- Heat a 12 inch skilled over medium-high heat.
+- Place now empty stock pot over medium-high heat.
 Coat with a little oil, add shrimp, season with pepper, cook 3 minutes.
 Add minced garlic, continue cooking until shrimp are cooked and pink, 1 - 2 minutes more, turning shrimp once.

 - In large serving bowl, combine shrimp, noodles, snow peas, edamame, red pepper, and scallions.